-Control: The disputing parties make their own decision, and the processes are less stressful comparing to a Court’s proceedings.
+Control: The disputing parties make their own decisions, and the processes are less stressful than a Court’s proceedings.
 The parties can explore the misunderstanding, suspicions and other side’s point of view and interest.
 The parties have opportunities to express their concerns and reasoning.

 Confidentiality: The whole process of mediation is private and confidential, and no one can rely on it without the expressed consent of the other party.